 How it Works

-An electric fence is nothing more than a simple circuit.
+An electric fence functions using a simple circuit.
 When an animal (or person) is grounded and touches the wire they receive a small shock.
 That’s because the positive terminal from the charger or controller is attached to the fence line.
 The negative terminal is connected to the grounding rods.
 Pretty simple right?
 Maintaining that simple circuit is easy as well.

 Regular Maintenance Made Easy